fgnass/type-assurance/README.md

 ## Example

-Lets start with a simple example:
+Let's start with a simple example:

 ```ts
 import { assert } from "type-assurance";